ysharplanguage/FastJsonParser/README.md

         }

+        // Used in the "fathers.json" test
         public class FathersData
         {
             public Father[] fathers { get; set; }
         }

+        // Used in the "fathers.json" test
         public class Father
         {
             public int id { get; set; }